BehradSol/MNE/README.md

 > MNEdrivation.pdf:          Derivations and details of the MNE.

 Instructions: Simple and easy.
 Download all the codes in a directory and run main.m, that will generate an example.
 To use the function individually, please look at the function descriptions.
-The derivations and details also explained in .pdf file.
+The derivations and details are also explained in .pdf file.